Children interact with a range of objects to learn more about nature, history, culture, collecting and family.

 Students learn about the diversity of Victoria’s First Peoples as the longest continuous culture in the history of the world.

-Students research sedimentary, igneous and metamorphic rocks using the Dynamic Earth exhibition and create short movies to share about rock formation.
+Students research sedimentary, igneous and metamorphic rocks using the Dynamic Earth exhibition and create short documentaries to communicate their findings.

 Students learn about the diversity of Victoria’s First Peoples and how they have fought for their country and their rights.